 Clinical Dermatology (MSc)

-1 year (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)
+1 year (full-time) / n/a (part-time) / n/a (distance / e-Learning)

-The MSc in Clinical Dermatology (MScCD) is a structured programme designed specifically for doctors who wish to specialise in dermatology after gaining at least one year of general medical experience.The programme aims to give firm grounding in the fundamentals of clinical and scientific dermatology.
+The MSc in Clinical Dermatology is a structured programme designed specifically for doctors with a special interest in dermatology after gaining at least one year of general medical experience.The programme aims to give firm grounding in the fundamentals of clinical and scientific dermatology.
 It gives priority to clinical instruction but also emphasises the scientific content of dermatology.

 The majority of students are self-funded, though some obtain awards from the British Council, respective Governments, Commonwealth Universities Scholarships and employers.